 The Programme Committee (Opleidingscommissie (OC)) in the Faculty of Philosophy mainly deals with educational matters.
 Every year, the Committee issues advice about the proposed curriculum and considers whether the study programmes are feasible for the students.
 The Programme Committee monitors the implementation of educational assessments and also makes its own proposals for improving the quality of the education provided.
 The Committee organises study days on the theme of education and how to improve the quality of education.
 The Programme Committee consists of staff members, student members and advisory members.

-The Board of Examiners (Examencommissie) of the Faculty of Philosophy supervises a range of matters related to examination.
+The Examination Board (Examencommissie) of the Faculty of Philosophy supervises a range of matters related to examination.
 The Board assesses the quality of examination and the implementation of Binding Study Advice (BSA).
 It also supervises the cohesion of the final graduation programmes, the quality of the Bachelor’s and Master’s thesis, the provision of proof of admission to the Master’s study programme and grants exemptions if applicable.
 Furthermore, the Board of Examinars monitors examination results and the return from courses, and communicates this information to the Programme Committee for further evaluation.

 Permanent Committee on Academic Practice (VCW)